glemaitre/probabl-blog-post/09_2024_scikit_learn_priorities.md

   align our efforts with user needs and expectations.
 * Commitment to revisiting our list of priorities approximately twice a year.

+We would like to emphasize that none of the work detailed below would have been possible without the collaborative efforts of the wider `scikit-learn` community.

-Let's review our achievements and set the stage for our upcoming focus areas.
+Let's review the achievements and set the stage for our upcoming focus areas.

 ## Retrospective on the past 6 months